parkplatz-transform/parkplatztransform-api/readme.md

 - Mailgun API for sending emails contains verification links
 - Heroku Postgres with the PostGIS extension installed

-These services should set their environment variables automatically.
+These services should set their environment variables automatically, if not add them manually in the dashboard.

 The application uses continuous integration and will automatically deploy the `main` branch on any commits.